What You Need to Start Mixing Your Own Ceramic Glazes

 - Bentonite – 2.5 kg – $6

 With these materials, you can make buckets and buckets of glazes of different colours and textures.
-Feel free to add any other ingredients you find in your favourite recipes.
+Feel free to add any other ingredients you find in your favourite recipes, like colourants.
+(Cobalt didn’t make the cut!)

 Prices will vary depending on your location.
-I’m located in Canada so costs are in Canadian dollars and based on my local supplier’s prices in 2016.
-Your prices will likely be even cheaper, depending on your location.
+I’m located in Canada so costs are in Canadian dollars and based on my local supplier’s prices.
+Your prices may be different..
+Prices updated Jan 2020.

 Other useful items: